 3D Printing for a Sustainable Future?

 Because 3D printing garments has the ability to mould exactly to your measurements, it’s environmentally friendly.
-There’s no waste, whereas there’s always waste with traditional cut-and-sew garments, where leftover fabric scraps end up being discarded.
+There’s zero waste, whereas there’s always waste with traditional cut-and-sew garments, with leftover fabric scraps ending up in landfills.
 Great news for the fashion industry, which is known as being one of the greatest polluting industries and responsible for untold waste.

 As the technology behind 3D printing clothes is adopted by more apparel makers, it has the potential to trickle down to the masses.
 If you support the technology, or more likely, the ethos around zero-waste, purchasing from brands who have adopted the technology can help.
 However, don’t expect 3D printing to replace weaving, knitting, and other conventional means of apparel manufacturing anytime soon.